-Accruals are accounting adjustments for revenues that have been earned but are not yet recorded in the accounts, and expenses that have been incurred but are not yet recorded in the accounts.
-While accruals are necessarily to get an accurate reflection of the company's performance, they lend themselves to management discretion and possibly manipulation of earnings.
+Accruals are accounting adjustments for revenues that have been earned but are not yet recorded in the accounts and expenses that have been incurred but are not yet recorded in the accounts.
+While accruals are necessary to get an accurate reflection of the company's performance, they lend themselves to management discretion and possibly manipulation of earnings.

 Management is under constant pressure to achieve targets and will try to speed up revenue recognition or delay expenses if it looks like results will come in below expectations.
-Conversely, management may actually slow down revenue recognition or pay for future expenses in order to smooth earnings into upcoming quarters.
+Conversely, management may slow down revenue recognition or pay for future expenses to smooth earnings into upcoming quarters.

-If management is increasing the amount of overall earnings, not by actual cash earnings, but by accrual accounting manipulation then the possibility of a reduction in earnings or earnings growth is high.
+If management is increasing the number of overall earnings, not by actual cash earnings, but by accrual accounting manipulation, then the possibility of a reduction in earnings or earnings growth is high.
 Conversely, a company with low or declining aggregate accruals should have more persistent earnings and higher quality.

-The authors recommend to monitor and compare accruals levels and created 2 ratios for this: Balance Sheet Aggregated Accrual Ratio (BS Accrual Ratio) and Cash Flow Aggregated Accrual Ratio.
-(CF Accrual Ratio) The first one calculates the increase of Net Operating Assets compared to the average of the last 2 years.
+The authors recommend monitoring and comparing accruals levels and created two ratios for this: Balance Sheet Aggregated Accrual Ratio (BS Accrual Ratio) and Cash Flow Aggregated Accrual Ratio.
+(CF Accrual Ratio) The first calculates the increase of Net Operating Assets compared to the average of the last two years.

 An increase in earnings accompanied by an increase in the accruals ratios should raise a red flag.
 The same is true when the company posts above industry-average growth combined with above-average growth of the BS Accrual Ratio.